How to lead in the age of disruption

-According to CIPD research, 86% of workers believe workplace monitoring and surveillance will increase in the future and 73% feel that introducing such monitoring would damage trust.“Technology should be used to equip and empower managers and staff to make informed decisions and approaches and as a policing tool,” warns Kalim.
+According to CIPD research, 86% of workers believe workplace monitoring and surveillance will increase in the future and 73% feel that introducing such monitoring would damage trust.“Technology should be used to equip and empower managers and staff to make informed decisions and approaches and not as a policing tool,” warns Kalim.

 Keeping it human